KoerberDigitalDevTeam/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-method`.
 _**default:**_ ""

+## global-auth-signin

+Sets the location of the error page for an existing service that provides authentication for all the locations.
+Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin`.
+_**default:**_ ""

 ## no-auth-locations

 A comma-separated list of locations that should not get authenticated.